 - and on some national holidays.

 Operations start at 6:30PM (Your choice of seating time between 6:30 - 7:45), and we do not turnover seats, so there are no other parties before and after yours.
-We take maximum of two parties at a night within our six-seats capacity.
+We take a maximum of two parties at a night within our six-seats capacity.

 Please request your Omakase counter reservation through this email address. firstname.lastname@example.org.